dv01-inc/mcp-chat-wksp/README.md

 npx nx run mcp-chat-app:db:push
 ```

-The current architecture focuses on the Python gateway with centralized database management for optimal performance and simplicity.
+The current architecture focuses on the Python AI service with centralized database management for optimal performance and simplicity.